TrippyFrenemy/HouseScraper/Readme.md

 ## Possible errors
-I use multithreading, there is a chance to get banned on the site, so use a proxy
+I use async requests, there is a chance to get banned on the site, so use a proxy